-Giolito, White Sox edge Brewers 3-2 for 6th straight victory
+Abreu, White Sox edge Brewers 3-2 for 6th straight victory

+MILWAUKEE (AP) — These don’t appear to be the same old Chicago White Sox that have stumbled through seven consecutive losing seasons.
-Jose Abreu hit a tiebreaking single in the seventh inning, helping Lucas Giolito and the Chicago White Sox edge the Milwaukee Brewers 3-2 on Tuesday.

-The White Sox have won six consecutive games for the first time since April 2017 as they attempt to snap a string of seven straight losing seasons.
+Jose Abreu hit a tiebreaking two-out single in the seventh inning, helping Lucas Giolito and the White Sox edge the Milwaukee Brewers 3-2 on Tuesday.
+The White Sox have won six straight games for the first time since April 2017.

-White Sox rookie second baseman Nick Madrigal left the game with an injured left shoulder in the third inning after he was thrown out trying to get from first to third on a single up the middle.
-Designated hitter Edwin Encarnacion departed in the sixth inning with left shoulder soreness.
+White Sox rookie second baseman Nick Madrigal left the game in the third inning after he was thrown out trying to get from first to third on a single up the middle.
+Designated hitter Edwin Encarnacion departed in the sixth.

+Renteria said both had soreness in their left shoulders and will be re-evaluated Wednesday.

+The White Sox overcame the losses of both players to rally in the late innings, thanks once again to Abreu.

 After Milwaukee’s Ben Gamel and Chicago’s Eloy Jimenez hit two-run homers, the White Sox broke the tie in the seventh by capitalizing on the Brewers’ mistakes.